-• A food enforcement investigation is ongoing at Fortune Cat.
-If a formal Food Hygiene Notice is served or any prosecution action taken only when these processes have been fully completed and appeal routes exhausted will this information will be made available into the public domain.
+• The enforcement investigation is ongoing and progress is reported through established mechanisms.
+If a formal Notice is served or any prosecution action taken only when these processes have been fully completed and appeal routes exhausted will this information will be made available into the public domain.

-• Any information provided by third parties during the course of such investigations should be treated in confidence and only used for the purposes for which it was provided.
+Any information provided by third parties during the course of such investigations should be treated in confidence and only used for the purposes for which it was provided.
 We believe that people would be discouraged from providing information if they thought their information might be released publicly without a compelling reason to do so.
 It is therefore important that this information remains confidential.